higorfct/Predictive-Maintenance-Project/README.md

 ## 📝 How to Run

-Install dependencies and execute the script:
+Go to "Actions" on Github, create a yaml file and wait for Github Actions to execute the following pipeline:

 ```bash
 # Install dependencies